 - If allowing people to enter your land, seek competent legal advice regarding land use contracts

 If you were injured by a landowner’s failure to ensure your safety on their property, you could be entitled to compensation.
-Below are some examples of premise liability cases where we’ve helped our injured clients receive compensation.
+Below are examples of cases a Charlotte premises liability attorney from our firm has handled where we’ve helped our injured clients receive compensation.

 Burns and smoke inhalation

-Property owners have a duty to maintain fire safety in a building, which includes having adequate safeguards like smoke detectors, emergency lighting, and exits.
+Property owners must maintain fire safety in a building, including adequate safeguards like smoke detectors, emergency lighting, and exits.
 Burns and smoke inhalation injuries can be severe and can lead to significant medical bills, permanent injury, ongoing surgeries and treatments, and a loss in the quality of life.

 Crimes committed due to inadequate security